 Bob Alexander is the Independent Chair of the Sussex Health and Care Partnership

 The paper on the future of Integrated Care Systems (ICSs) that was discussed at the recent NHS England and Improvement board meeting has significant implications for all systems across the country.
-If you have not had the opportunity to read it, it can be viewed in full here.

 After much discussion over the last few years on the development of ICSs, the paper gives clarity on the options being considered nationally for their future position.
 A period of engagement is now taking place to gain feedback about the options, with the expectation that this will then lead to legislative change.